 Our mission is to investigate the effect of diet on health and learning outcomes, especially in children.
 The lab consists of a metabolic kitchen and a feeding/dining area with a play space for our studies in children.

-Applied Metabolism & Physiology Laboratory
+Applied Physiology of Exercise Laboratory

 - Student Health & Wellness Center – Third Floor